nodejs/node-addon-api/doc/threadsafe.md

 In summary, it may be best to use `Napi::TypedThreadSafeFunction` if:

-- static, compile-time support for targeting N-API 4 or 5+ with an optional JavaScript callback feature is desired;
+- static, compile-time support for targeting Node-API 4 or 5+ with an optional JavaScript callback feature is desired;
 - the callback can have `static` storage class and will not change across calls to `[Non]BlockingCall()`;